Voineagulab/BrainCellularComposition/README.md

 In progress

 # Directory structure
-These scripts assume the following directory structure:
+These scripts assume the below directory structure.
+Feel free to rename the root as best suits you, however the scripts use ./BrainCellularComposition_GitHub

 ```
-.
+./BrainCellularComposition_GitHub
 ├── Data
 │   ├── Preprocessed
 │   └── Raw